Visit the College

 - 59% of those who start at 4 yr college in 2009 graduated within 6 years

 Figure 4.
-Graduation rate within 150 percent of normal time from first institution attended for first-time, full-time degree/certificate-seeking students at 2-year postsecondary institutions, by control of institution and sex: Cohort entry year 2012
+College Graduation rates within 150 percent of normal time from first institution attended for first-time, full-time degree/certificate-seeking students at 2-year postsecondary institutions, by control of institution and sex: Cohort entry year 2012

 NOTE: Data are for 2-year degree-granting postsecondary institutions participating in Title IV federal financial aid programs.
 Graduation rates include students receiving associate's degrees or certificates from their initial institution of attendance only.
 An example of completing a credential within 150 percent of the normal time is completing a 2-year degree within 3 years.
 Although rounded numbers are displayed, the figures are based on unrounded estimates.